-We are not discussing religious annulment, wherein a church tribunal may declare a marriage annulled so that one party can marry someone else in the Catholic Church or other.
-Consult with an experienced Arizona divorce lawyer with the Stewart Law Group about the requirements of a civil annulment.
+We are not discussing religious annulment wherein a church tribunal may declare a marriage annulled so that one party can marry someone else in the Catholic Church or another.
+Consult with an experienced Arizona divorce lawyer in Phoenix with the Stewart Law Group about the requirements of a civil annulment.
 Communicate with your priest or pastor about the requirements of a religious annulment.

 1. Annulment Is Not a Quickie Divorce

 If the marriage wasn’t legal, why file a petition for annulment with the court?
 The marriage may already be a nullity and void, but the annulment process is necessary to establish, or declare, for the record that no marriage exists.
-Annulment makes this a matter of record and, just as importantly, gives the court jurisdiction over related issues (namely child custody, parenting time, child support, and the division of property and debts).
+Annulment makes this a matter of record and, just as importantly, gives the court jurisdiction over related issues (namely legal decision-making, parenting time, child support, and the division of property and debts).
 A petition for annulment will not be granted if the court determines that a valid marriage does indeed exist.
-Those spouses should contact a family lawyer about seeking divorce or legal separation.
+Those spouses should contact a family lawyer near them about seeking legal separation or divorce.

 2. Short or Long, Valid Marriages Are Not Annulled